KSP-KOS/KOS/src/gimp/README.md

 essentially, the "source code" for the images.
 However, they don't need to be put into exported ZIP files for installing.

-### terminal-icon.xcf
+### terminal-icon.xcf and network-zigzag.xcf

-This file is used to create:
+These file is used to create:

 * terminal-icon-open.png
   * Make the layer "Ready?" and the layer "Highlight" visible.